Skip to main content

 Employer Contributions

-• Social Insurance Contribution: 4% for particular working conditions or 8% for special working conditions; no contribution for normal working conditions.
+• Social Insurance Contribution: Additional employer pension contributions apply only for particular or special working conditions.

 • Labour Insurance Contribution: 2.25%